James Joyce in Music (Adaptations, Interpretations and Inspirations)

 Joanna Newsom’s song “Time, a Symptom” on her Divers album contains reference to the closing passage of the Wake: “Joy!
 Again, around–a pause, a sound–a song: a way a lone a last a loved a long“.

-Woodwind instrumentalist and composer Seán Mac Erlaine performs Alas Awake in Dublin, a site-specific homage to the Wake.
+Woodwind instrumentalist, composer and Waywords and Meansigns contributor Seán Mac Erlaine performs Alas Awake in Dublin, a site-specific homage to the Wake.

 Waywords and Meansigns contributor Maharadja Sweets releases The Caprice of Young Gods, featuring “The Giant Awakes Again“, a song inspired by the Wake.